 Mary Pena is a native of San Antonio, Texas.
 She was a community organizer for Communities Organized for Public Service and Executive Director of Project QUEST, a workforce development organization preparing low-income San Antonio residents for careers in growing sectors of the local economy.

-Mark Elliott, President, has more than 20 years of experience in senior positions in the public, philanthropic and nonprofit sectors.
+Mark Elliott, President, has more than 35 years of experience in senior positions in the public, philanthropic and nonprofit sectors.
 Mr. Elliott served as Deputy Budget Director of the City of New York under Mayors Koch and Dinkins; was a program officer at the Ford Foundation responsible for economic development and housing portfolios; and, was executive vice president of Public/Private Ventures where he launched P/PV’s efforts in the workforce development field and managed its communications department.
 As part of that work, Mr. Elliott led the development and evaluation of several national demonstrations including Bridges to Work, Fathers at Work and the Sectoral Employment Initiative.
 He also created P/PV’s Working Ventures program to improve the implementation of workforce development programs.
-Mr. Elliott is the author or co-author of several publications including Stimulating Opportunity, A Promising Start, Overcoming Roadblocks on the Way to Work, Labor Market Leverage, Gearing Up and Deepening Disparity.
-He is a member of the executive committee of New York City’s Workforce Investment Board.
+Mr. Elliott is the author or co-author of several publications including, Eleven Year Gains, Stepping Up, Philanthropy, Outcomes and Impact and Partnerships for Skills Gains.
+He is a member of the executive committee of New York City’s Workforce Development Board.